zhill/enterprise-docs/content/docs/overview/concepts/policy/policies/_index.md

 - Trigger
 - A trigger_id identifying the match
 - Check Output -  A short message (human readable) describing the condition and match details
-- Whitelisted - a JSON object of details about a whitelist match (whitelist id and whitelist item id if available), or a 'false' if the match was not whitelisted
+- Allowlisted - a JSON object of details about a allowlist match (allowlist id and allowlist item id if available), or a 'false' if the match was not allowlisted
 - Policy ID - the id of the policy that generated this match, to disambiguate in cases where multiple policies are evaluated as defined in the bundle.
 See: policy bundle

 Excerpt from a bundle evaluation, showing just the policy evaluation output: